freestyletear/Keith_James_Akan_Name_Generator/README.md

 ---

 ## Description
-This is the creation of a landing page of a site known as Akan Name Generator whereby a user is guided through inputs such as there age and gender, after this and submitting, it's algorithim calculates and determains the user's Akan name.
+This is the creation of a landing page of a site known as Akan Name Generator whereby a user is guided through inputs such as there age and gender, after this and submitting, it's algorithm calculates and determines  the user's Akan name.

 ---
 ## Languages and Tools